Date Established: 11/13/2009

 Independent and objective appraisal, performed by a non-UB entity.
 These can include, but are not limited to audits, program reviews, examinations, consulting engagements, site visits, desk audits, fraud and irregularity investigations, and field testing.
 External audit activity may be mandatory or voluntary.

 Any non-UB auditor, agent, consultant, or investigator.
-External auditors may represent state or federal agencies, certified public accounting firms, legal firms, and grant sponsors, including State University of New York internal auditors and RF internal auditors.
+External auditors may represent state or federal agencies, certified public accounting firms, legal firms, or grant sponsors, including State University of New York internal auditors and RF internal auditors.

-Full revision to reflect the:
+Full review to reflect the: